Catholic Youth Organization

 Catholic Youth Organization (CYO) is an international Catholic youth movement founded by Bishop Bernard Sheil in Chicago in 1930.
-It became a major factor in the development of race relations in the US Catholic Church following World War II.
+It became a major factor in the development of race relations in the US Catholic Church after World War II.

 History

 The first CYO was initiated by prison chaplain and auxiliary bishop Bernard J. Sheil in Chicago in 1930 during the Great Depression.
 The first CYO was conceptualized as an athletic association.
 Its aim was to offer young males, especially from the working class, a community and constructive leisure activity in the hope to dissuade them from taking part in criminal activities.

 The first CYOs adopted structures similar to the older Protestant youth movement, the YMCA.
 However, unlike the YMCA, the CYO used Catholic social teachings and New Deal ideology.
 Furthermore, under the patronage of archbishop George Cardinal Mundelein, it became a core principle of CYO not to discriminate on the basis of race, religion, or gender—as was common in other youth organizations of the time.

 CYOs operate around the world in the 21st century.